 With this bill, all communities will see at least a 20% increase over current municipal aid.
 The City/Village of _______ will receive a _______% and this will help support our essential local services.
 (Expand in detail if you are able).

-(Add a quote from your City Manager, City Administrator, Mayor or President expressing their reaction to the bill and how it will effect your community directly).
+(Add a quote from your City Manager, City Administrator, Mayor, or President expressing their reaction to the bill and how it will affect your community directly).

-Additionally, the bill will allow for Milwaukee to receive a 10% increase and the local sales tax authority., and there has been a complete repeal of personal property tax, with state backfilling lost revenue.
+Additionally, the bill will allow Milwaukee to receive a 10% increase and the local sales tax authority., and there has been a complete repeal of personal property tax, with state backfilling lost revenue.

 Wisconsin’s system for funding critical local services like police, fire protection, EMS, water, sewer, well-maintained safe streets, and parks, has been broken, unsustainable, and needed to be reformed.
 Assembly Bill 245 will do just that.